 INTERIOR LIGHTS- The STS cab has two interior lights.
 A dome light that comes on when the door of the cab is opened, and a courtesy light that comes on when the field lights are turned on. (fig. 4.12-6)The courtesy light illuminates the side console.
-The dome light can be turned on manually.
+The dome light can be manually turned on or off.